 Here’s a list of the best Magento 2 speed optimization extensions that can enhance the performance of your stores.

-Accelerated Mobile Pages (AMP) plugin for Magento is based on an open source project supported by Google and Twitter (ampproject.org).
+Accelerated Mobile Pages (AMP) for Magento is based on an open-source project supported by Google and Twitter (ampproject.org).
 The idea behind the project was to make all mobile pages load faster.
-This plugin is an open-code solution that makes website AMP-friendly without additional integration with third-party services.
+This plugin is an open-code solution that makes the website AMP-friendly without additional integration with third-party services.

-- This extension is super lightweight and makes minimum HTTP requests to speed up page load time.
+- This lightweight extension minimizes HTTP requests to speed up page load time.

-- Extensions helps to automatically generate Google AMP Pages for Homepage, Category Pages, Product Pages, and CMS Pages etc.
+- Extensions help to automatically generate Google AMP Pages for the Homepage, Category Pages, Product Pages, CMS Pages, etc.

 - It allows easy editing of AMP homepage content from the Magento backend.

-- Free technical support available for the first 3 months.
+- Free technical support is available for the first 3 months.